 Personalization Engines

 Personalization engines need analytics data to drive decisions.
 Having information about your user’s habits will be critical to delivering personalization in applications and on websites.
 There are many ways to create a personalization from using Amazon Personalize or using other technologies like Elastic Search.
 The possibilities are endless.
 The goal for data analysts should be how can the data collected be used to drive real-time decisions and deliver personalized content to users on the web.
 First-party data will be the backbone of a personalization engine.
-The segment is a great tool to use for optimizing advertising campaigns and activating your audience to take action.
+Segment is a great tool to use for optimizing advertising campaigns and activating your audience to take action.

 Recommendation Engines